sapphirejs/consoler/README.md

 A micro framework for building small CLI applications.
 It is the package that drives console commands for the Sapphire Router and it was extracted from there.
 Although a minimalist framework, Consoler will let you express commands in a very simple and intuitive way.
 What it lacks the most right now are help screens, which would make the command syntax very verbose.
 If you don't need those, than take a look at the usage below.

+Internally it uses [minimist](https://github.com/substack/minimist) to parse options and arguments, and [string-argv](https://github.com/mccormicka/string-argv) to split dhe template command into an array.

 ## Usage

 Starting it up is quite simple: